Skipjack Wind Farm: WEA

 The project will be built in BOEM-designated Wind Energy Area (WEA) OCS-A 0519, an area of 26,332 acre approximately 16.9 nautical miles or 19.5 mi off the Delaware coast between Indian River Outlet opposite Fenwick Island, north of the Maryland WEA.

 Infrastructure

 Skipjack will use 10 GE Wind Energy Haliade-X 12 MW turbines, 853 ft feet tall with rotors 720 feet long (with blades each 351 feet long), made in Cherbourg, France.
 The nacelles are also produced in France.

-Ørsted U.S. Offshore Wind will partner with Tradepoint Atlantic, based in Port of Baltimore, to develop a logistics center to create a 50-acre staging center for on-land assembly, storage and loading out into deep waters.
+Ørsted US Offshore Wind will partner with Tradepoint Atlantic, based in Port of Baltimore, to develop a logistics center to create a 50-acre staging center for on-land assembly, storage and loading out into deep waters.

 The Port of Paulsboro on the Delaware River in New Jersey could become the site for the production the monopile foundations for turbines.

 Ørsted proposed using 1.5 acres of land in Fenwick Island State Park in Delaware as a transmission point, but locals opposed park upgrades to be paid for by the project.